Crown Jewel (2019): Background

-The event was held at the King Fahd International Stadium in Riyadh, Saudi Arabia.
+The second annual Crown Jewel was held at the King Fahd International Stadium in Riyadh, Saudi Arabia.

 In early 2018, the American professional wrestling promotion WWE began a 10-year strategic multiplatform partnership with the Ministry of Sport (formerly General Sports Authority) in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program.
 Crown Jewel was established later that year as one of the recurring events in this partnership to be held in Riyadh, the capital of Saudi Arabia.

-As first reported on August 5, 2019, and later confirmed on September 27, WWE's Arabic website announced that a second Crown Jewel event would be held at King Fahd International Stadium in Riyadh on October 31, and feature wrestlers from the Raw and SmackDown brand divisions.
-The event was held as part of the inaugural Riyadh Season, which launched earlier that same month.
+As first reported on August 5, 2019, and later confirmed on September 27, WWE's Arabic website announced that a second Crown Jewel event would be held at King Fahd International Stadium in Riyadh on Thursday, October 31, and feature wrestlers from the Raw and SmackDown brand divisions.
+The event was held as part of the country's inaugural Riyadh Season festivities, which launched earlier that same month.
 The 2019 Crown Jewel was the fourth event under the Saudi Arabian partnership and established Crown Jewel as a recurring Saudi Arabian event in Riyadh.
-In addition to airing on traditional pay-per-view (PPV), the event was available to livestream on the WWE Network.
+In addition to the main card airing at 8:00 p.m.
+Arabia Standard Time (1:00 p.m.
+Eastern Time) on traditional pay-per-view (PPV) worldwide, the event was available to livestream on the WWE Network.
 WWE Hall of Famer Hulk Hogan and The Undertaker were announced to be making appearances at the event; however, it was later revealed that The Undertaker would not be appearing, but was seen representing WWE in the Riyadh Season Grand Parade Opening.